xinkuleee/Advanced-Programming/README.md

 You are not *required* or *expected* to use Discord.
 We continue to monitor the Absalon discussion forum, and course announcements are posted solely on Absalon.

+**Do not use Discord for any kind of administrative matters, e.g., dispensation requests.
+These must go through email.**

 ## Preparation

 AP has a reputation as a difficult course, particularly for inexperienced